ShieldedDev/InfoByte/README.md

-# InfoByte
-Internship tasks given by Oasis InfoByte enterprise.

-# CodSoft Enterprise Internship Tasks
+# InfoByte Enterprise Internship Tasks

 Welcome to the repository for my internship tasks at Oasis InfoByte Enterprise.
-In this repository, you'll find the solutions and documentation for the tasks I've completed during my internship.
+In this repository, you'll find the solutions and documentation for the tasks I've completed during my internship program.

 ## Table of Contents